-31-Dec-20 €'000
+31-Dec-21 €'000

-Premium and Reserve risk 12,600
+Premium and Reserve risk 8,301

-Lapse risk 3,497
+Lapse risk 1,976

-Non-Life CAT risk 6,509
+Non-Life CAT risk 2,790

 Premium and reserve risk measures the risk that the actual underwriting experience differs from the experience expected at the time of pricing.
 This risk is a large component of the Undertaking's SCR, due to the type of products sold by the Undertaking which result in premiums that include significant commission payments.
+This risk reduced during 2021 following the extension of its ILOE reinsurance to cover France and Portugal business.